Getting plenty of bioavailable calcium is crucial for reversing and preventing osteoporosis and osteopenia.

 This ubiquitous compound is found in fertilizers (and thus makes its way into plant foods), toothpaste, mouthwash, tap water, and in non-stick coating on cookware.
 Like many of the substances we’re discussing today, fluoride is found in nature, but not in the concentrations found in our modern environment.

 Fluoride has also been clearly linked to hypothyroidism.
-In The Missing Link, the report on water that’s included as a bonus with your order of the Save Our Bones Program, you’ll find detailed information on how fluoride interferes with iodine metabolism, destroying the thyroid.
+In The Missing Link, the report on water that’s included as a bonus with your order of the Osteoporosis Reversal Program, you’ll find detailed information on how fluoride interferes with iodine metabolism, destroying the thyroid.

 Fluoride Depletes Calcium